amin-mir/go-stack-heap/README.md

 ```

 ### Personal opinion/style
-I think in most cases, we should accept values/pointers and return values unless the struct
+I think in most cases, we should accept values and return values unless the structs
+contain huge amounts of data.
+There are two reasons behind this:

+1. Returning references to local memory of a function causes heap allocations.
+2. Passing pointers to interface method could potentially cause heap allocations.

-contains a huge amount of data.
-In such cases, we can just return pointers to structs when we don't
-really care about the GC/heap allocations or pass a pointer to struct to our function argument and
-fill it in the body.
+In cases where we're dealing with large structs, we can just return/receive pointers to structs when we don't really care about the GC/heap allocations, or alternatively pass a pointer to struct to our function argument and fill it in the body.

 ```golang
 func process(arg *arg) res {